-- (a) "Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuffs or other products essential to the exporting contracting party", and - (b) "... export prohibitions or restrictions necessary to the application of standards or regulations for the classification, grading or marketing of commodities in international trade".
+- (a) "Export prohibitions or restrictions temporarily applied to prevent or relieve critical shortages of foodstuff's or other products essential to the exporting contracting party", and - (b) "... export prohibitions or restriction necessary to the application of standards or regulations for the classification, grading or marketing of commodities in international trade".